At the Summit

 More from Ram “There will continue to be many sub $100 million exits, but this is threatening to venture capital IRRs.”

-Roger McNamee (whose hair cut shows he is spending too much time with Bono) on content “Media guys say that user generated content is just an appetizer, people really want Hollywood movies – that’s just bullshit.”
+Roger McNamee (whose hair cut shows he is spending too much time with Bono) on content “Media guys say that user generated content is just an appetizer, people really want Hollywood movies. that’s just bullshit.”

-McNamee in to along winded entrepreneur whining that he could not raise venture capital.
+McNamee to along winded entrepreneur whining that he could not raise venture capital.
 “Entrepreneurship is not for lightweights.”

 Eric Schmidt flatly denied that any of the uTube consideration was going to copyright holders.